 Research Experience for Undergraduates

-Students will work on research in groups of three students that are each led by a faculty advisor.
+Students will work on research in groups of three that are led by a faculty advisor.
 The research groups will be centered around three exciting areas of mathematical research.

-- Free on-campus housing at the Patriot Village apartments, only a few minutes walk from the Mathematics Department facilities in Ratliff Building North.
+- Free on-campus housing at the Patriot Village or Eagle's Landing apartments, only a short walk from the mathematics department facilities in Ratliff Building North.